 In 1983, GM’s motorsport effort in Group B international rallying was with the classic rear-wheel drive Opel Manta B 400: a slightly upgraded version of its sister car, the Group 4 Ascona B 400.
 Clinging to traditional designs, the humble Opels quickly fell out of contention in the World Rally Championship.
 With the arrival of the Peugeot 205 Turbo 16, it was evident that the Group B winning formula was to use a small and lightweight car built from scratch to win rallies.
 In 1984, Opel Motorsport manager Tony Fall ordered the Kadett D 400 study as a stepping stone for his last push to the GM executives – an ultimate attempt to give Opel a competitive Group B rally car: the Kadett E 4S.

 The normal production “E” generation of the Opel Kadett / Vauxhall Astra was a front-wheel drive platform but would only share its exterior appearance with the new “4S” (4wd / Supercharged) rally car: what lies underneath would be totally foreign to the base model.
-Similarly to other Group B creations, only the middle section of the original monocoque was retained in favour of adding front and rear tubular spaceframes for the engine, drivetrain and suspension.
+Similarly to other Group B creations, most of the original monocoque was retained but with the addition of a front tubular spaceframe for the engine, drivetrain and suspension.
 The roof remained steel but the rest of the bodywork was done in lightweight Kevlar composite.